IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

 timing data so CI workflows or auditors can reason about the run without rerunning the tool.

-The `repository_hygiene` block lists how many symlinks were rewritten and which LFS paths were verified during the run, aligning telemetry with the CLI log lines emitted after every execution.
+The `repository_hygiene` block lists how many symlinks were rewritten, which LFS paths were verified, the detected hooks directory, and which hook files were repaired, aligning telemetry with the CLI log lines emitted after every execution.

 ## Command retries